wanaaaa/ADIfinalProject04/readme.md

 all information which can be showed in screen.
 The font size should be carfully chosed.
 Or we can ajdust the amount of information in a screen according to screen size.

+## Special Instruction for Android Studdio
+The file structure of windows is different from linux and os x.
+Android project written in linux or os x may not be emulated in Windows.
+However, project written in Windows works well in both linux and os x.
+And linux and mac are compatible each other for android emulator.

 ## Unsolved problems
+I am moving code for twitter API from RecyclerView Aadapter to main.
+While scrolling the screen up and down, whenever a view apper in screen, any code in it is excuted.
+It is waste of API calling becuase most API has limitation of calling a day.